5 Ways Michigan Dairy Is Great for Michigan Families

 When a little boy pointed at the brown calf at the county fair and said, “That’s where we get chocolate milk!”
 16-year-old Jolene Griffin, who was showing the calf, knew she had her work cut out for her.

-She went on to earn a degree in agriculture communications at Michigan State University, and loves educating people about dairy farming as the director of industry relations at United Dairy Industry of Michigan.
+She went on to earn a degree in agriculture communications at Michigan State University, and loves educating people about dairy farming as the vice president of industry relations at United Dairy Industry of Michigan.

 The organization represents nearly 1,200 dairy farms located throughout the state, 97% of which are family owned and operated.
 Michigan also has nearly 90 processing plants that churn out all varieties of pasteurized milk and other dairy food.

-There are as many reasons to enjoy Michigan dairy as there are flavors of cheese, yogurt and ice cream.
+There are many reasons to enjoy Michigan dairy.
 Here’s what Griffin, who still helps out on weekends at her family’s dairy farm south of Grand Rapids, calls the top five:

 Dairy foods are a staple in the kitchen, especially for cooking.
 Families across Michigan rely on milk and cheese for a variety of recipes, from smoothies to macaroni and cheese to desserts.